GUIDE TO FINDING BIRDS AROUND CAIRNS, QLD

 DAINTREE AREA – (Photo Above -Buff-breasted Paradise Kingfisher)

 Daintree village is a sleepy little town 110 km North of Cairns, it’s famous for is amazing Daintree River which runs just beside the village.
-The best way to see birds in the Daintree is to take a boat cruise and the best man for the job is “Sauce”, he runs DAINTREE RIVER WILD WATCH.
-I highly recommend taking an early morning or late afternoon tour with Sauce, he’s a local guide that’s very passionate about all the Fauna and Flora of the area.
-Sauce specializes in taking out photographers, he knows how to position the boat in the right spot for that amazing photo.
+The best way to see birds in the Daintree is to take a boat cruise and the best man for the job is Murray Hunt, he runs DAINTREE BOATMAN NATURE TOURS.
+I highly recommend taking an early morning or late afternoon tour with Murray, he’s a local guide that’s very passionate about all the Fauna and Flora of the area.
+Murray specialises in taking out photographers, he knows how to position the boat in the right spot for that amazing photo.

 Getting on the Daintree river will give you the opportunity to see Black Bittern, Great-billed Heron, Osprey, Azure & Little Kingfishers, Shining Flycatchers, Wompoo & Superb Fruit-doves, Papuan Frogmouths, Radjah Shelducks and lately they have even had some rare Spotted Whistling Ducks turn up.